AkshayGuleria/do/do_openedge/README.markdown

 ## Description

-A OpenEdge driver for DataObjects.
+An OpenEdge driver for DataObjects.

 ## Features/Problems

-This driver implements the DataObjects API for the OpenEdge relational database.
+This driver implements the DataObjects API for the Progress OpenEdge relational database.
 This driver is currently provided only for JRuby.

 ## Synopsis

 An example of usage:

-    @connection = DataObjects::Connection.new("derby://employees")
+    @connection = DataObjects::Connection.new("openedge://localhost:4000/sports2000")
-    @reader = @connection.create_command('SELECT * FROM PUB.State').execute_reader
+    @reader = @connection.create_command('SELECT * FROM State').execute_reader
     @reader.next!

 The `Connection` constructor should be passed either a DataObjects-style URL or JDBC-style URL:

-    derby://employees
-    jdbc:derby:employees;create=true
+    openedge://user:password@host:port/database?option1=value1&option2=value2
+    jdbc:datadirect:openedge://host:port/database?user=<value>&password=<value>

+Note that the DataDirect proprietary-style JDBC URI tokenized with `;`s:

+    jdbc:datadirect:openedge://host:port;databaseName=database;user=<value>;password=<value>

+is *NOT* supported (pull requests accepted).

+## Known Issues

+### 10.2B

+ * DECIMAL/NUMERIC SQL types are truncating all digits after the decimal point.
+   According to ProKB #P187898, it appears to be a regression bug in the JDBC driver.
+This is causing one of the BigDecimal specs to fail.

 ## Requirements